webclinic017/edgedb/docs/reference/reference/projects.rst

 Let's unpack that.

-1. First, it asks you to specify an Gel version, defaulting to the most recent version you have installed.
+1. First, it asks you to specify a Gel version, defaulting to the most recent version you have installed.
 You can also specify a version you *don't* have installed, in which case it will be installed.
 2. Then it asks you how you'd like to run Gel: locally, in a Docker image,